If you slip and fall at a local business or other property, you may be wondering if your case is viable in a civil claims court.

 Slip and fall injury cases need to prove negligence on the part of the manager, staff, or even the architects of the property in which your injury took place.
 This means knowing how negligence is defined in a civil claims court and what kinds of injuries will be covered.

-The right personal injury lawyer can get you compensation for a slip and fall injury.
+The right slip and fall lawyer can get you compensation for a slip and fall injury.
 Time is of the essence, however, since the evidence needed to prove negligence is not permanent.
 You have to act fast if you want to win your case.